tbro/viewd/README.md

 by passing the `--help` option.

 	cargo run --bin viewd-cli -- --help

+## FAQ

+### Some times I have to hit `next` twice to advance
+This will mostly happen in a directory where you have non-image files. `next` will silently fail when sdl2 can't load a file.
+So you have to advance until you get to a supported image file.
+This also occurs when changing direction (from `next` to `prev` or `prev` to `next`) due to how the cursor works.

 ## system dependencies

 You need sdl libraries on your OS.
 Mileage may vary depending on system,